 BMCLK is the clock signal that FORMAC Plus uses for generating the signals to the buffer memory.
-BMCLK is driven by a clock signal with a frequency of either 12.5 MHz or 25.0 MHz.
-The skew between BMCLK and BCLK shall be in the range of 0 to 8 ns (i.e., the rising edge of BMCLK shall lead the rising edge of BCLK by a minimum of 0 ns and a maximum of 8 ns).
+BMCLK is driven with a clock signal in the range of 12.5 MHz (min) to 25 MHz (max).
 BMCLK is chosen by the user to match the timing and throughput requirements of the buffer memory.
 Refer to the discussion of buffer-memory operation for more details regarding the relationship between BMCLK and BCLK for a synchronous NP interface.